patrickpiedad/hotelWebsite/README.md

-# Welcome to the Bavarian Summer Stay
+# Welcome to "Your Bavarian Summer Stay!"

 I created this project to showcase a possible website for a local hotel in Bavaria, Germany.
 This website displays all the necessities a hotel would need to provide to their patrons, along with a booking feature should you choose to stay!

 <!-- Write a short sentence or two about this project and what it does.
 Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!). -->